Where the Eclipse Was Seen

 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: South/East Europe, Much of Asia, Much of Africa, Pacific, Atlantic, Indian Ocean.
+Regions that saw, at least, a partial eclipse: South/East Europe, Asia, Much of Africa, Pacific, Atlantic, Indian Ocean.

 Eclipse Shadow Path